About

 Endorsements

 I have used all the activities, lessons and projects found in Inspired by Listening in the various classrooms in which I have taught, including 2nd and 4th grade general classrooms and middle school (6-8) music classes.
+These are some things people have said about my written work and teaching strategies integrating music and the arts into other areas of the curriculum.

-From Classroom Teachers
+From Teachers

 “Teaching the parts of speech in my language arts class can often be a grueling and difficult task.
 I’ve used the tools from Inspired by Listening to make grammar exciting again by incorporating music that the kids love.”